suyash20002j/Flask-Market/README.md

 ## Tutorial Reference

 This project was created by following the tutorial series on YouTube by JimShaped Coding.
+You can find the tutorial here. (https://www.youtube.com/watch?v=Qr4QMBUPxWo).

 ## Acknowledgment